openpatch/scratch-for-java/README.md

 If you want that a sprite should do something every 2000ms and every 1000ms, you need two timers.
 To add a timer you simply call `sprite.addTimer("timerForMe")`.
-The timer is than accessable with `sprite.getTimer("timerForMe")`.
+The timer is than accessible with `sprite.getTimer("timerForMe")`.

-Unfortunatly the timer are not on point.
+Unfortunately the timer are not on point.
 Sometimes they are lacking behind.
 This happens when the frame rate drops.
 This can lead to a unwanted rendering order.
-For example the pattern which was tried to achive in the example [TimedDot](#TimeDot) should look like this:
+For example the pattern which was tried to achieve in the example [TimedDot](#TimeDot) should look like this:

 Lila, Lila, Green, Lila, Lila, Green, Clear.

 Especially at the beginning of the sketch the frame rate increases slowly to the desired one.
 Therefore there are some missing frames in the beginning and the pattern is messed up.
-To achive a better result you should use a multiple of the frame rate for millis.
+To achieve a better result you should use a multiple of the frame rate for millis.
 (If not set the standard frame rate is 60).
 You can see the difference below.